Share Market

 Australia's Top 200 stocks (the constituents of the S&P/ASX 200 XJO index) are allocated to one of eleven* GICS sectors, so that investors can more easily see the performance of a company relative to it's own sector index (ie. relative to it's peers, and to similar companies in other markets).

-The eleven* GICS sectors are (see GICS details below):
+The eleven* GICS sectors and their sector codes are (see GICS details below):

 In addition to the above official GICS sectors, some organisations also refer to the following GICS sub-sectors: